‘Presidential Alert’: FEMA to test emergency alert system next week

 In its news release, FEMA said it could postpone the national test to October 3 if the agency is dealing with a major weather event, but it has not yet made that determination.
 FEMA is currently handling the response to Hurricane Florence which hit the Carolinas on Friday, causing heavy winds and rainfall in the region.

-FEMA officials told CNN on Saturday morning it is still planning to conduct the test this week.
+FEMA officials told CNN on Saturday morning that they are still planning to conduct the test this week.

-The agency is required to conduct a nationwide test of its public alert systems no less than once every three years under the Integrated Public Alert and Warning System Modernization Act of 2015.
+The agency is required by law to conduct a nationwide test of its public alert systems no less than once every three years.

 FEMA is also tasked with ensuring that the President can alert the public under all conditions in cases of national emergencies, including natural disasters and terrorist threats.